ryanzec/protractor-test-objects/README.md

+**Since I am no longer using Protractor for UI testing, I am no longer maintaining this project.
+I would recommend everyone to use WebdriverIO (http://webdriver.io/) for UI testing.**

 # Protractor Test Objects

 A library to help with the use of page/component objects when testing with [Protractor](https://github.com/angular/protractor).
 It also adds additonal functionality on top of protractor that is useful for testing.